ftwkoopmans/msdap/doc/intro.md

 ## Example of a full report

+### Klaassen et al. APMS wildtype vs knockout

+A DDA dataset that compares wildtype and knockout conditions by immunoprecipitation (Klaassen et al. 2018, PMID: 26931375).
+The raw data was processed with MetaMorpheus and analyzed in MS-DAP, [click here to download the PDF report](/examples/data/dataset_Klaassen2018_pmid26931375_report.pdf)

+### O’Connel et al. DDA benchmark dataset

 The MS-DAP report of the O’Connel 2018 dataset (PRIDE ID: PXD007683) shows application to a MaxQuant dataset: [O’Connel 2018 dataset](misc/PXD007683_msdap_2020-06-01_19;06;59__report.pdf)

-The RT plots reveal an unexpected peak in peptide identifications at the end of the chromatogram.
+Note: the RT plots reveal an unexpected peak in peptide identifications at the end of the chromatogram.
 To rule out technical issues in data analysis, plotting MaxQuant output as-is corroborates the MS-DAP figures (we repeated the same procedure on a MetaMorpheus search of the same data to double-check).

 ``` r
 x = data.table::fread("C:/DATA/PXD007683/txt_mbr/evidence.txt")